dymmond/esmerald/docs/en/docs/references/routing/view.md

-# `View` class
+# `BaseController` class

-This is the reference for the `View` that contains all the parameters, attributes and functions.
+This is the reference for the `BaseController` that contains all the parameters, attributes and functions.

-The `View` server as the base of alll object oriented views of [Ravyn](../ravyn.md) such as [`Controller`](#ravyn.Controller), [`SimpleAPIView`](#ravyn.SimpleAPIView) and all the generics.
+The `BaseController` server as the base of alll object oriented views of [Ravyn](../ravyn.md) such as [`Controller`](#ravyn.Controller), [`SimpleAPIView`](#ravyn.SimpleAPIView) and all the generics.

-::: ravyn.routing.controllers.View
+::: ravyn.routing.controllers.BaseController
     options:
         filters:
         - "!^__slots__"